Pelvic Health Physiotherapy

 What is Pelvic Health Physiotherapy?

-Pelvic health physiotherapy is a branch of orthopaedic physiotherapy that focusses on issues around the pelvic floor, pelvic girdle, tailbone and genitalia.
-Pelvic health physiotherapists have specialized training to evaluate your history as it relates to your pelvic area, and the pelvic floor muscles, connective tissue and nervous system directly with a vaginal or rectal exam.
-A pelvic health evaluation is often the missing link in pelvic pain, low back or hip pain, or persistent core dysfunction.
+Pro Function Pelvic health physiotherapy is a branch of orthopaedic physiotherapy that focuses on issues around the pelvic floor, pelvic girdle, tailbone, and genitalia.
+Additionally, Pelvic health physiotherapists have specialized training to evaluate your history as it relates to your pelvic area, and the pelvic floor muscles, connective tissue, and nervous system directly with a vaginal or rectal exam.

 Isn’t pelvic health all just Kegels?

-This is a common myth.
-Kegels are the general term for pelvic floor muscle contractions and gained favour in the past as the cure-all for incontinence, sexual pain, and many woes of the pelvis.
-Problems arose when Kegels were prescribed broadly and over-zealously to women and men without assessing if the pelvic floor was truly weak.
-Dr. Kegel himself individualized his prescription after an internal exam.
 As we know better, we do better.
 We now understand that pelvic dysfunction can occur because the muscles are too short, or too tight, or the timing and synergy are off, or the connective tissue is adhered or the brain map of the area is disrupted, just like any other region in the body.
-We wouldn’t give shoulder exercises without directly assessing how the shoulder moves, or how strong and coordinated the muscles, nerves and connective tissue are, and the same is true for the pelvic floor.
+We wouldn’t give shoulder exercises without directly assessing how the shoulder moves, or how strong and coordinated the muscles, nerves, and connective tissue are, and the same is true for the pelvic floor.
+Thus, a thorough assessment is essential.

 What Conditions Might Require or Benefit from Pelvic Health Physiotherapy?